-- 8. We have issued an unmodified auditor's report on the 2023 financial statements. - 9.
-There were no corrected or uncorrected audit misstatements arising from the audit. - 10.
-As part of the completion of our audit we seek written representations from management on aspects of the accounts and judgements and estimates made.
-Management provided us with written representations dated 22 April 2024 in respect of our financial statement audit.
+- 9. There were no audit adjustments made to the financial statements. - 10.
+As part of the completion of our audit, we obtained written representations from management on aspects of the accounts, judgments, and estimates made.
+These representations were provided to us on 4 April 2025.